 The specific requirements are – at the same time – controversially discussed by legal scholars.
 The majority of legal commentators still requires that the financial situation of the party against which the request is directed (typically the claimant) has deteriorated since the conclusion of the arbitration agreement.
 This means that any party that chooses to contract with an impecunious counterparty (eg, a shell company or special-purpose vehicle) risks that eventually no security for costs will be granted.

-Articles 182 to 185 of the PILA provide a few general rules on arbitral procedure.
+Articles 182 to 185a of the PILA provide a few general rules on arbitral procedure.

 As a matter of mandatory procedural law, Article 182.3 of the PILA provides that, in any event, arbitral tribunals need to safeguard the parties' equal treatment as well as their right to be heard in contradictory proceedings.

-The revised law expressly stipulates that a party who continues the proceedings without objecting to an infringement against the procedural rules, immediately after it took or could have taken notice thereof, will later be precluded from invoking that infringement (Article 182.4 of the revised PILA).
+The revised law now expressly stipulates that a party that continues the proceedings without objecting to an infringement against the procedural rules immediately after it took, or could have taken, notice thereof will later be precluded from invoking that infringement (Article 182.4 of the PILA).